Bills - Released TE Mark Campbell, DT Sam Adams, and S Lawyer Milloy.

 Panthers - Released RB Stephen Davis, RB Rod Smart, DT Brenston Buckner.

-Analysis: The Davis moves comes as no surprise (was set to make $1.85 million) as the team is hoping second-year RB Eric Shelton can take over at least the short-yardage role.
+Analysis: The Davis moves comes to no surprise (was set to make $1.85 million) as the team is hoping second-year RB Eric Shelton can take over at least the short-yardage role.
 Davis is clearly at the end of the line and probably will only play another year if that.

 Smart is a decent special teams player but the team was deep at running back and he wasn't really needed.

-The team is high on young defensive tackles Jordan Carstens and Kindal Moorehead, so Buckner and his $1.85 million salary became expendable.
+The team is high on young defensive tackles Jordan Carstens and Kindal Moorehead so Buckner and his $1.85 million salary became expendable.
 The team badly wants to re-sign UFA WLB Will Witherspoon so Buckner's cap space should help.

 Ravens - Re-signed RFA TE Daniel Wilcox to a three-year extension.